MB987/Python-Portfolio/README.md

 # Python Portfolio
-Repository of all my python projects.
+This repository contains an excerpt of my python projects.